 The Company provides allowances for losses on its mortgage loans through an allowance for loan losses (a contra-asset account) and through the mortgage loan loss reserve (a liability account).
 The allowance for loan losses and doubtful accounts is an allowance for losses on the Company's mortgage loans held for investment.
 When a mortgage loan is past due more than 90 days, the Company, where appropriate, sets up an allowance to approximate the excess of the carrying value of the mortgage loan over the estimated fair value of the underlying real estate collateral.
 Once a loan is past due more than 90 days the Company does not accrue any interest income and proceeds to foreclose on the real estate.
 All expenses for foreclosure are expensed as incurred.
 Once foreclosed the carrying value will approximate its fair value and the amount will be classified as real estate.
-The Company will be able to carry the foreclosed property in Security National Life and SecurityNational Mortgage, its life and mortgage subsidiaries, and will rent the properties until it is feasible to sell them.
-The Company is currently able to rent properties at a 5.5% average return.
+The Company carries the foreclosed property in Security National Life, Memorial Estates and SecurityNational Mortgage, its life, cemeteries and mortuaries and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.
+The Company is currently able to rent properties at a 3% to 6% gross return.

 The mortgage loan loss reserve is an estimate of probable losses at the balance sheet date that the Company will realize in the future on mortgage loans sold to third party investors.
 The Company may be required to reimburse third party investors for costs associated with early payoff of loans within the first six months of such loans and to repurchase loans where there is a default in any of the first four monthly payments to the investors or, in lieu of repurchase, to pay a negotiated fee to the investors.
 The Company's estimates are based upon historical loss experience and the best estimate of the probable loan loss liabilities.
-The Company believes the Allowance for Loan Losses and Doubtful Accounts and the Loan Loss Reserve represent probable loan losses incurred as of the balance sheet date.